pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1827 Java Code Issues

+Today I worked into modify some Java code to change the way in which Deserialize some JSON data into a Java Objects.
+The code use Google gson for the deserialization process, the code changes was fast, but the problem was the testing phase, the application don't have unit testing, so the unique way to test the code changes is running the application entirely.

 ### Day 1826 Certificates and RabbitMQ

 Today I worked in a hard task, I worked into renew some certificates for a RabbitMQ server, was amazing because I needed to generate